opencog/docker/opencog/README.md

 ## Common Initial Setup
-The following sub-sections describe the steps required to configure docker on your os, regardles of which project you are working on.
+The following sub-sections describe the steps required to configure docker on your OS, regardles of which project you are working on.

 ### Linux and UNIX-like Systems
 1. Follow the instructions [here](https://docs.docker.com/engine/installation/)